 EAU CLAIRE, Wis. — Registration is open for Camp Wabi (pronounced Wah-bee), a typical summer camp, but with a slight twist.

-The camp is for kids entering sixth through 10th grades who struggle with their weight.
+The camp is for kids entering sixth through 10th grades who want to achieve a healthy weight.
 In addition to swimming in a lake and singing by the campfire, Wabi campers receive healthy lifestyle coaching for one hour a day by specialists in nutrition, behavior therapy, psychology and exercise physiology.
-Kids also participate in traditional camp activities, such as canoeing, fishing, kayaking and choose from hobbies, such as arts and crafts, archery, basketball, cooking and dancing.
+Kids also participate in traditional camp activities, such as canoeing, fishing and kayaking, in addition to choosing from hobbies, such as arts and crafts, archery, basketball, cooking and dancing.

 Parental involvement is essential to help children overcome weight issues, notes Mayo Clinic Health System pediatrician John Plewa, M.D., Camp Wabi medical director.
 Before camp starts, parents learn how to help their camper live a healthier lifestyle at home.
 After camp, parents receive materials to keep kids on course.
 Camp staff is available throughout the year, and parents and campers track progress at two reunions.

 Mayo Clinic Health System and the YMCA of Eau Claire joined together in 2011 to offer Camp Wabi on Long Lake, near New Auburn, Wisconsin, as a way to address the growing childhood obesity problem.
 In the U.S., obesity has quadrupled in adolescents in the past 30 years, according to the Centers for Disease Control and Prevention.
 In 2012, nearly 21 percent of adolescents were obese, up from 5 percent in 1980.